 - 2.4 Beginning with the 2019-2020 school year, the bargaining unit positions of Student Advisors at the high schools/intermediate schools shall be phased out of the unit and converted to administrative positions.
-In doing so, the following procedures shall be followed: (a) Except as provided in (b) below, each conversion shall be on a position-by-position basis and shall be converted through attrition. - (b) A bargaining unit member currently holding the position of Student Advisor shall be given the choice to remain a member of the bargaining unit or go to the new administrative position if she/he meets the qualifications established by the District. - (c) Those remaining in the bargaining unit shall not be removed from the position for the express purpose of converting the position to an administrative position.
+In doing so, the following procedures shall be followed: (a) Except as provided in (b) below, each conversion shall be on a position-by-position basis and shall be converted through attrition. (b) A bargaining unit member currently holding the position of Student Advisor shall be - (b) A bargaining unit member currently holding the position of Student Advisor shall be given the choice to remain a member of the bargaining unit or go to the new administrative position if she/he meets the qualifications established by the District. - (c) Those remaining in the bargaining unit shall not be removed from the position for the express purpose of converting the position to an administrative position.

-1 2 3 MEMORANDUM OF UNDERSTANDING 4 BETWEEN THE CORONA NORCO UNIFIED SCHOOL DISTRICT 5 AND 6 CORONA NORCO TEACHERS ASSOCIATION 7 May 20, 2014 8 This memorandum of understanding is entered into by and between the Corona-Norco Unified School 9 District and Corona-Norco Teachers Association concerning Article 2.1, Recognition.
-The District 10 recognizes the Association as the exclusive representative for Temporary Specialists.
-11 Continuing from July 1, 2013, CNUSD shall give employment contracts to Temporary 12 Specialist Employees (Temp Specialists).
-13 Article 1-8 shall apply to Temp Specialists.
-14 Article 9, Miscellaneous Provisions, shall not apply to Temp Specialists except that: 15 Article 9.1-9.14 and 9.17-9.20 shall apply.
-16 Article 10, Hours of Employment, shall not apply to Temp Specialists except that 10.1 will include 17 Temp Specialists as Classroom Teachers, and 10.3 shall apply.
-The following shall apply: 18 Employment contracts shall be for no longer than 130 days per school year.
-19 Temp Specialists hours may not exceed 28.75 work hours per week.
-20 Temp Specialists contracts will be 5.75 hours per day plus a 30 minute duty free lunch or 3.5 21 hours per day.
-22 The work week shall be consistent from week to week, but the hours may be flexed with 23 reasonable notification.
+1 MEMORANDUM OF UNDERSTANDING 2 BETWEEN THE CORONA NORCO UNIFIED SCHOOL DISTRICT 3 AND 4 CORONA NORCO TEACHERS ASSOCIATION 5 May 20, 2014 6 7 8 This memorandum of understanding is entered into by and between the Corona-Norco Unified School District and Corona-Norco Teachers Association concerning Article 2.1,Recognition.
+The District recognizes the Association as the exclusive representative for Temporary Specialists.
+9 10 Continuing from July 1, 2013, CNUSD shall give employment contracts to Temporary Specialist Employees (Temp Specialists).
+11 Article 1-8 shall apply to Temp Specialists.
+12 Article 9, Miscellaneous Provisions, shall not apply to Temp Specialists except that: 13 Article 9.1-9.14 and 9.17-9.20 shall apply.
+14 15 Article 10, Hours of Employment, shall not apply to Temp Specialists except that 10.1 will include Temp Specialists as Classroom Teachers, and 10.3 shall apply.
+The following shall apply: 16 Employment contracts shall be for no longer than 133 days per school year.
+17 Temp Specialists hours may not exceed 28.75 work hours per week.
+18 19 Temp Specialists contracts will be 5.75 hours per day plus a 30 minute duty free lunch or 3.5 hours per day.
+20 21 The work week shall be consistent from week to week, but the hours may be flexed with reasonable notification.
+22 23 24 Temp Specialists may be used for playground duty, before, during, or after the student day during the regular instructional year if it is within their 5.75 hours and after all other certificated teachers have been offered the available work.
+They may be used for this purpose during intersessions.
+25 26 Temp Specialists may attend staff meetings, SSTs, IEPs, or PCTs only if inside their contractual work day.
+27 Article 11, Unit Member Safety, shall apply to Temp Specialists except that: 28 Article 11.6 and 11.7 shall not apply.
+29 Article 12, Class Size, shall not apply.
+The following shall apply: 30 Class size for a Temp Specialist shall not exceed 34.
+31 Temp Specialists shall not be included in calculations to determine class size ratios.
+32 Article 13, Leaves, shall not apply.
+The following shall apply: 33 34 Temp Specialists shall earn sick leave at a rate of .054 day of leave per full workday of service.